Terminal-2 icon

 TokenRequestedType -white_check_mark- Customer.
 Returns the card alias in the TokenValue field of the response.
 Note that the card alias is always returned in the AdditionalResponse.

-SaleToPOIData -white_check_mark- The Base64-encoded Operation JSON object from step 2.
+SaleToPOIData -white_check_mark- The Base64-encoded Operation JSON value from step 2.

-SaleToAcquirerData -white_check_mark- The Base64-encoded JSON object from step 4.
+SaleToAcquirerData -white_check_mark- The Base64-encoded JSON value from step 4.

 Parameter Required Description